CriZ-sd/Genetic_Partitioning/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------

-To run a test in linux :
+To run an example in linux :

+You ca use the prepaired script:

 1. chmod +x GA_run.sh